Sepala Attygalle: Later life

 On retirement from the army, he took up an appointment as Additional Secretary, Ministry of Defence, and Chief Co-ordinating Authority in the Ministry of Defence in October 1977.

 Secretary of Defence

-In the early 1980s, with the escalation of the Tamil Militancy, he was appointed as Permanent Secretary, Ministry of Defence on 15 August 1983 succeeding Colonel C. A. Dharmapala, and serving as National Defence Advisor to the President of Sri Lanka.
+In the early 1980s, with the escalation of the Tamil Militancy, he was appointed Permanent Secretary, Ministry of Defence on 15 August 1983 succeeding Colonel C. A. Dharmapala, and serving as National Defence Advisor to the President of Sri Lanka.
 He played a major role during the Vadamarachchi Operation which was stopped midway by Indian intervention.
 During this time he was the founding chairman, Air Ports and Aviation Services and Chairman of Air Lanka.
-He step down as Secretary, Ministry of Defence on 16 February 1990 and was succeeded by General Cyril Ranatunga.
+He stepped down as Secretary, Ministry of Defence on 16 February 1990 and was succeeded by General Cyril Ranatunga.